anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Death is as sure for that which is born, as birth is for that which is dead.
-Therefore grieve not for what is inevitable."</i>
+<i>"This is such a short and precious life that it's really important that you don't spend it being unhappy."</i>
 <br>
-<b>- Bhagavad Gita</b>
+<b>- Naval Ravikant</b>
 </blockquote>
 </p>